eclipse-keyple/keyple-website/content/community/roadmap/_index.md

 <br>

 ## Current work
+ - Java implementation
    - Refactoring of the Calypso API to support extensions of different kind of Calypso SAM solutions (current legacy SAM-C1, coming Open-SAM, or crypto libraries for PKI).
    - Support of the Calypso secure session based on asymmetric authentication (REV3.3 Prime PKI based on ECC).
+ - C++ implementation
+   - Porting current components updated with Keypop APIs.
+   - Next addition of distributed mode support for building a Keyple Distributed C++ client (interacting with a Keyple Distributed Java server).

 ## Long-term study
  - to provide a Hoplink extension (based on a high-level API on top of the Calypso Card API).